bxantus/mdoc/README.md

 **mdoc** is an offline markdown documentation viewer.
 It supports markdown "projects", hosted in git repositories.
 You don't have to "build" your documentation in static html pages, to be able to browse it.
 Whenever the docs are updated, you just have to pull in the changes (you can use the update command for this), and you can browse the latest version!

 **mdoc** provides a convenient way to open and browse your documentations inside vscode.
-Markdown files will be rendered on the fly when you open them (just like the builtin Markdown Preview does). **mdoc** contributes a new *Documentations* view container to the activity bar.
+Markdown files will be rendered on the fly when you open them (just like the builtin Markdown Preview does).
+You can also add notebooks (or other script files) to the project, these will be opened with the associated vscode editor.
+**mdoc** contributes a new *Documentations* view container to the activity bar.
 This contains the tree structure of loaded projects.

 **Documentations view container with *Typescript Handbook*:**